 I’d been watching a sliver of new moon on the western horizon Monday evening

 It was dark on the beach.
-I was looking for a stick, yet kept picking up seaweed tublars instead, until I found the perfect implement to write her name in the sand
+I was looking for a stick because I took the best cooler with me and I could find it in the dark, yet kept picking up seaweed tublars instead, until I found the perfect implement to write her name in the sand

 I wrote her name big—

 I wrote her name B-I-G-big in the sand

 As crescent moon slipped beneath a blanket of clouds

 for a life well-lived